llvm/circt/docs/RationaleFIRRTL.md

 touch, and the semantics imposed by them.

 Public Symbols indicate there are uses of an entity outside the analysis scope of the compiler.
-This requires the the entity be preserved in such a way as the operations possible in the target language have the expected effect.
+This requires the entity be preserved in such a way as the operations possible in the target language have the expected effect.
 For example, a wire or port with a public symbol may be used by name in a test bench to read or write new values into the circuit.
 Therefore, these wires